hakirot/replicant/README.md

 # REPLICANT

-Installs and configures my entire software development workstation in a single command from the Arch Boot ISO.
+Installs and configures an entire software development workstation in a single command from the Arch Boot ISO.
 This is an optimized software development workstation continuously designed to present information and perform common tasks as quickly as possible.